-In August 2020 Seychelles celebrated a huge milestone—250 years as a Nation.
+In August 2020, Seychelles celebrated a huge milestone—250 years as a Nation.
 Our nation came into existence with 15 white colonists, seven slaves, five Indians and one black woman as its first known inhabitants.
-This was the start us—a nation.
+This was the start of us—a nation.

 ‘Nationhood’ is a collection of personal stories about our heritage by our readers.